 — France's intervention in Mali to drive out al-Qaida linked extremists: Even before the French ground offensive in January, Islamic extremists threatened in October to "open the doors of hell" for French citizens.
 "He will not be able to count the bodies of French expatriates across West Africa and elsewhere," said Oumar Ould Hamaha, a spokesman for Islamist group MUJWA, after France pushed the U.N. resolution to drive out the al-Qaida-linked militants.

 — Uranium, gas, oil: France's corporate influence in its former colonies remains strong.
 Among kidnap victims are employees of French nuclear company Areva who were taken from a uranium mine in Niger; GDF, the French gas conglomerate, confirmed that it was an employee and his family who were taken captive in Cameroon.
-And Total, the French oil company, has been among the major player in Nigerian extraction for decades.

 — Ransoms: Vicki Huddleston, a former U.S. ambassador to Mali, recently alleged that France paid a $17 million ransom to free hostages seized from the Areva site—cash she said ultimately funded the al-Qaida-linked Islamist militants its troops are now fighting.
 French officials deny paying any ransoms, but analysts and other U.S. officials say a policy of payments by middlemen have made French hostages extremely lucrative.

 — Countries with two hostages include: Finland, Lebanon, Netherlands, Spain, Syria, Britain.